lypnol/Virtual-File-System/README.md

 # Virtual-File-System
 A virtual file system API with Command-line interface and a GUI.

+## Building
+Use ant to build the project and generate jar file

+`ant jar`

 ## Launching
 ### Command line
 The main class is CLUserInterface in bin/clui/

 `java CLUserInterface`

+Or use jar file:

+`java -jar vfsmanager.jar`
 ### GUI
 The main class is GUInterface in bin/gui/